summerwind/whitebox-controller/docs/getting-started.md

 ## Creating your custom resource

 Add 'Hello' custom resource on Kubernetes.
-To add a custom resource, you need to a manifest file that containes CustomResourceDefinition resource as follows.
+To add a custom resource, you need a manifest file that contains CustomResourceDefinition resource as follows.

 ```
 $ vim crd.yaml